-The Division of Student Life looks forward to serving you this year through our "whole-person" care.
-You can experience Residential Life building community within a safe living and learning environment by intentionally planning spiritual, social, and recreational activities.
-The Office of Student Involvement supports the student government (SALSU), all of the clubs and organizations, and plans creative campus wide events that foster student leadership and peer to peer connections.
-The Athletics Department encourages the development of positive values such as sportsmanship, teamwork, leadership, confidence, civility, honesty, fairness, unselfishness, respect, and responsibility.
-Student Wellness Services is committed to our physical and mental wellbeing.
-Campus Safety and Security support mentoring and scholarship at the university by preserving physical safety and providing assistance, as requested to each member of the university community.
-The Office of International Students provides services that meet the La Sierra University international community's diverse needs and offers programs that foster global perspectives, intercultural awareness, and international good will within the campus community.
-The Office of Spiritual Life creates an environment where students, faculty and staff of the university can: encounter God, (worship) develop their spiritual relationship (Believe) and provides opportunities for personal experiences where one can live out their faith (Mission).
+The Division of Student Life team looks forward to serving you this year through whole-person care.
+You have the opportunity to experience Residential Life; building community within a safe living and learning environment by intentionally planning spiritual, social. and recreational activities.
+Office of Student Involvement supports the Student Government (SALSU). clubs and organizations, and plans creative events that foster student leadership and peer-to-peer connections.
+The Athletics Department encourages the development of positive values such as sportsmanship, teamwork, leadership, confidence, honesty, fairness, unselfishness, respect, and responsibility.
+Student Wellness Services; is committed to your mental and physical wellbeing.
+Campus Safety and Security support mentoring and scholarship at the university by preserving physical safety and providing assistance, as requested, to each member of the university community.
+The Office of International Students provides services that meet the La Sierra University international community's diverse needs and offers programs that foster global perspectives, intercultural awareness, and international goodwill within the campus community.
+The Office Spiritual Life creates an environment where students, faculty, and staff of the university can: Encounter God (Worship), develop their spiritual relationship (Believe), and provides opportunities for personal experiences where one can Liveout their Faith (Mission).

-It is my desire that during this academic year, that you will live life out loud as you experience all the good that awaits you here.
-May you find the inspiration that you need to accomplish the tasks ahead.
+I hope that during this centennial year, you will live life out loud as you experience all the good that awaits you here.
+May you find the encouragment that you need to accomplish the tasks ahead.
 We are here for you.

-MARJORIE V ROBINSON VICE PRESIDENT OF STUDENT LIFE DEAN OF STUDENTS
+MARJORIE V ROBINSON VICE PRESIDENT OF STUDENT LIFE wecare@lasierra.edu